 - Stuff them inside an empty tissue box for easy retrieval

 - Poke a bunch down a cardboard tube, such as a paper towel or mailing tube or even a section of a carpet tube

-- Fill a clean, empty gallon (4-liter) plastic jug.
-Cut a 4-inch (10-centimeter) hole in the bottom.
+- Fill a clean, empty gallon (4-litre) plastic jug.
+Cut a 4-inch (10-centimetre) hole in the bottom.
 Stuff with bags and hang by its handle on a hook.
 Pull the bags out of the spout

 Keeping Things Clean

 When cleaning your toilets with a long-handled brush or a shorter tool, first wrap your hand in a used plastic bag.
 You'll be able to do the appropriate scrubbing without your hand getting dirty in the process.